nvhnam95/MobileWallet2020/README.md

 Thunes's test.

 __Overview__
-Application that allow user:
+Application that alows user:
-- User access the service through an HTTP based API, with authentication
+- Accesses the service through an HTTP based API, with authentication.
-- Create account, login into system.
+- Creates account, login into system.
-- Get the account's information. (username, balance...)
+- Gets the account's information. (username, balance...)
-- Send money to other accounts.
+- Sends money to other accounts.
-- View the transaction history.
+- Views the transaction history.
 - Admin user can view, edit, delete created resources.
 - Data are store on SQLite database for mobility.
-- There are another feature that would interest the user: saving money:
+- There are another feature that would interest the user: saving money:     <br>
--- Simulate deposit money to account.
+-- Simulate deposit money to account.    <br>
--- Create a saving account.
+-- Create a saving account.    <br>
--- On saving account, user periodically gets the interest base on saving type.
+-- On saving account, user periodically gets the interest base on saving type.    <br>
--- When customer closes the saving account, the original balance and the interest will be added into main account.
+-- When customer closes the saving account, the original balance and the interest will be added into main account.    <br>

 API documentation:
 https://documenter.getpostman.com/view/5409175/SzzhddtL